Review/discussion about: Shinmai Maou no Testament

 The character designs fair a bit better in comparison to the art style that surrounds them.
 Sticking to its sexy roots, the women are often clad in such a way as to make their signature assets that much more appealing to look at.
 Mio’s black-and-white school outfit with long, red hair helps to magnify her breasts that much further.
 Yuki’s skirt is just short enough to reveal her butt when needed.
-And Maria’s garb is black-and-pink – a sultry combo – that doesn’t leave much room for the imagination, since they’re not so much clothes as they are a single piece of lingerie.
+And adult Maria’s garb is black-and-pink – a sultry combo – that doesn’t leave much room for the imagination.
 Basara’s design – cuts and scars across his entire body – provides him with the physical evidence needed to demonstrate just how much he is willing to protect those he loves.

 When looking at the show’s actual animation, it’s a tougher call.
 The anime can bring its game during certain action sequences, and especially so during the “ecchi” material.
 But since these are usually seen about once or twice per episode, the majority of what the anime offers in terms of movement is average.